 - Fasten a sacrificial board to the floor and check for surface damage, air pressure settings, and tongue damage before proceeding.
 Make all proper adjustments before installation.
-Then remove and destroy the board. - For the first row use the longest straightest boards. - Leave an exspansion space the thickness of the wood flooring at all vetical surfaces. - Align the first piece on the chalk line with the tongue out.
+Then remove and destroy the board. - For the first row use the longest straightest boards. - Align the first piece on the chalk line with the tongue out.
 The groove side and end will be facing the starting wall.
 Pre drill holes to avoid splitting.
-Drive 7D or 8D finish nails or screw type flooring nails into the face of the board every 12" approximately 1/3" 3/4" from the edge closest to the starting wall and within 2"- 3" from the ends and in the darker grain of the wood.
-Keep the starter strip aligned with the chalk line. - Edge nail the plank by driving the same type nails at a 45° angle through the tongue of the first piece, spacing the nails every 6" 8" and within 2" 3" from the ends.
+Drive 7d or 8d finish nails or screw type flooring nails into the face of the board every 6" approximately 1/3"-3/4" from the edge closest to the starting wall and within 2"-3" from the ends and in the darker grain of the wood.
+Keep the starter strip aligned with the chalk line. - Edge nail the plank by driving the same type nails at a 45° angle through the tongue of the first piece, spacing the nails every 6" 8" and within 2"-3" from the ends.
 Repeat this process for the entire first row.
 Upon completion of the first row, go back and sink the face nails with a nail punch.
-If it appears that the holes will not be covered by the quarter round or wall base fill with putty that blends with the floor color.
+If it appears that the holes will not be covered by the quarter round or wall base, fill with putty that blends with the floor color. - Repeat the edge nailing for the second row but do not face nail like the first row.
+Typically the first few rows must be edge nailed by hand due to the close proximity to the wall.
+When clearance allows, use the stapler/fastener.

-- Repeat the edge nailing for the second row but do not face nail like the first row.
-Typically the first few rows must be edge nailed by hand rather than with a nailing machine due to the close proximity to the wall.
-When clearance allows, a nailing machine, which drive 2" fasteners with an appropriate mallet, can be used to simplify and speed up the nailing process - For ease of installation work left to right.
-Left is determined by having your back to the wall where the starting course is laid - Install each succeeding row of planks by edge nailing the tongue side every 8" - 10" to within 2" - 3" from board ends.
-Be attentive to staggering the ends of the boards at least 6" in adjacent rows to avoid clustering end joints.
-Even short boards need three or more nails. - Upon reaching the last row to be installed, the planks should be ripped to allow a 3/4" expansion space.
-The last rows must be fastened by nailing approximately 1/2" - 3/4" from the back edge of the board every 12".
+- For ease of installation, work left to right.
+Left is determined by having your back to the wall where the starting course is laid.
+When it is necessary cut a strip to fit the right wall. - Distribute lengths, avoiding "H" patterns and other discernible patters in adjacent runs.
+Stagger end joints of boards row to row a minimum of 6" for strip flooring, 8-10" for 3-5" plank, and 10" for plank wider than 5". - Install each succeeding row of planks by stapling/fastening the tongue side every 4"-6" to within 2" from board ends.
+Be attentive to staggering the ends of the boards at least 6" in adjacent rows to avoid clustering end joints. - Upon reaching the last row to be installed, the planks should be ripped to allow a 3/8"-1/2" expansion space.
+Depending upon the board thickness, the last rows must be fastened by nailing approximately 1/2"-3/4" from the back edge of the board every 6".
 The same process of counter sinking the face nails and applying putty should be repeated (as above on starting wall).